alipay/tls13-sm-spec/src/draft-yang-tls-tls13-sm-suites-05.md

 MUST be fulfilled:

 * The only valid signature algorithm present in 'signature_algorithms' extension MUST be 'sm2sig_sm3'.
-That is to say, if server chooses to use an SM cipher suite, the signature algorithm for client's certificate SHOULD only be SM2 and SM3 capable ones.
+That is to say, if the server chooses to use an SM cipher suite, the signature algorithm for client's certificate MUST be SM2 and SM3 capable ones.

 ### Certificate